LyokoAPI/LyokoAPIDoc/docs/Events/TowerActivationEvent.md

 ###Call with strings
 You can also call the event with only strings. just like before, you wont be giving any access to your own tower class this way.

 ``TowerActivationEvent.Call("Lyoko","ice",1,"XANA");``

+This __will__ throw an exception if the activatior is invalid, so be sure to get it right, or to put it in a try/catch